oznogon/gattaibushido-public/rules/03_basic_play.md

 **Special:** No further Drive or Assist actions can follow the announcement of a Concede.

-##### Initiate Rumble / Summon BGM (Drive; All)
+##### Initiate Rumble (Drive; All)

 Narrate the summoning of your robos or Big Giant Monster.
 This functions as an Escalate action.
 Your opponent scores this stage, gaining points equal to the stage (1-7).
 Then *Discard* all previous Piles, and play down a new card to initiate the new stage.
 The rank of this card is subject to Strike Range rules (note that Final Forms have Strike Ranges based on Team Harmony).

 Move to Rumble mode, initiate fusions, and bring out the Big Giant Monster.
 It is now your opponent's turn, and your played card is winning.

-**Special:** This can not be played during active Rumble stages of a Throwdown.
+**Special:** This can not be played during an active Rumble.
 The card that activates this Drive cannot be Blocked.

 #### Assist Actions

 Any other involved Pilot on the Team side can choose to perform an Assist.
 They must discard any card from their Hand, which allows them to do one of the following:

-* Use one of their Charge Techs to assist another Pilot's Drive
+* Activate Charge Techs to assist another Pilot's Drive
-* Activate Gear to assist another Pilot's Drive
+* Activate or Sacrifice Gear to assist another Pilot's Drive
 * ...and more to be decided

 Coach has additional Threat Assists:

 * Activate Wave or Storm

+##### Activate Charge Tech (Assist; Pilots)

+(TBD)

+For Rumbles and Final Form Techs, see below...

+##### Activate Rumble Tech (Assist; Pilots; Rumble Only)

+During Rumble stages, an active Pilot in the Final Form can choose to activate their chosen Position's special Rumble Tech as an Assist action.
+Unless specified otherwise, each Rumble Tech can only be used once during any active Rumble.

+Using a Rumble Tech spends 1 Rumble Charge, and has an effect set by the current Rumble Stage (1-4).
+Timing the use of these Techs is crucial to winning a Rumble.
+See "Pilots: Robos" (p.
+XX) for details on the various Rumble Techs.

+##### Activate/Sacrifice Gear (Assist; Pilots)

+(TBD)

 ##### Activate Wave or Storm (Assist; Coach)